-- Regulations as required to be made by the ERB (clause 2.15.3(i) of the WEM Rules). - 6.3.2 Where the ERA determines that a breach of the WEM Rules has taken place, it may apply to the ERB for one or more orders by the ERB under Regulation 33 (clause 2.13.36(d) of the WEM Rules and Regulation 32(1)). - 6.3.3 The application referred to in paragraph 6.3.2 must:51 - (a) Be in writing. - (b) State the applicant is the ERA. - (c) Specify the provision of the WEM Regulations under which the ERA is making the application. - (d) Provide the details of the contravention of the WEM Rules that the ERA considers has occurred, including the name and address of the participant alleged to have contravened the WEM Rules. - (e) Specify the nature of the order sought. - 6.3.4 The ERA may apply for, and the ERB may make, one or more of the following orders under Regulation 33(1): - (a) Where the provision is a civil penalty provision, an order that the participant pay to AEMO an amount that does not exceed the maximum civil penalty prescribed in Schedule 1 of the WEM Regulations. - (b) An order that the participant cease within a specified timeframe, the act or omission constituting the contravention. - (c) An order that the participant take action or adopt such practice as the ERA requires to remedy the contravention or prevent the recurrence of the contravention. - (d) An order that the participant implement a specified program for compliance with the WEM Rules. - (e) An order suspending the participant's registration or any other specified right under the WEM Rules for a specified period. - (f) An order that the participant's Facility or Facilities be disconnected. - (g) An order that the participant's registration be cancelled. - 6.3.5 The processes governing proceedings brought before the ERB for matters under WEM Regulation 33 are set out in Part 7 of the WEM Regulations and Part 6 Division 2 of the Energy Arbitration and Review Act 1998. - 6.3.6 The ERA may enforce an order of the ERB through the Supreme Court (Regulation 34).
+- 6.3.1 This document sets out the processes to be followed by the ERA when bringing proceedings before the ERB for one or more orders specified in the WEM Regulations as required to be made by the ERB (clause 2.15.3(i) of the WEM Rules). - 6.3.2 Where the ERA determines that a breach of the WEM Rules has taken place, it may apply to the ERB for one or more orders by the ERB under Regulation 33 (clause 2.13.36(d) of the WEM Rules and Regulation 32(1)). - 6.3.3 The application referred to in paragraph 6.3.2 must:42 - (a) Be in writing. - (b) State the applicant is the ERA. - (c) Specify the provision of the WEM Regulations under which the ERA is making the application. - (d) Provide the details of the contravention of the WEM Rules that the ERA considers has occurred, including the name and address of the participant alleged to have contravened the WEM Rules. - (e) Specify the nature of the order sought. - 6.3.4 The ERA may apply for, and the ERB may make, one or more of the following orders under Regulation 33(1): - (a) Where the provision is a civil penalty provision, an order that the participant pay to AEMO an amount that does not exceed the maximum civil penalty prescribed in Schedule 1 of the WEM Regulations. - (b) An order that the participant cease within a specified timeframe, the act or omission constituting the contravention. - (c) An order that the participant take action or adopt such practice as the ERA requires to remedy the contravention or prevent the recurrence of the contravention. - (d) An order that the participant implement a specified program for compliance with the WEM Rules. - (e) An order suspending the participant's registration or any other specified right under the WEM Rules for a specified period. - (f) An order that the participant's Facility or Facilities be disconnected. - (g) An order that the participant's registration be cancelled. - 6.3.5 The processes governing proceedings brought before the ERB for matters under WEM Regulation 33 are set out in Part 7 of the WEM Regulations and Part 6 Division 2 of the Energy Arbitration and Review Act 1998.

-51 WEM Regulation 39.
+WEM Regulation 39.